Graphical models for infinite measures with applications to extremes: Relation to conditional independence in extremes

 The sparsity notion 2(b) then states that the maximal cardinality of such groups is much smaller than the dimension $d = |V|$.
 Many statistical approaches have been proposed to tackle the difficult problem of determining those sets \citep[e.g.,][]{sim2020, chi2017, chi2019, mey2019}.

 A more classical notion of sparsity is in terms of conditional independence relations.
-A sparse graph $\mathcal G = (V,E)$, directed or undirected, will induce a distribution that can be explained by lower-dimensional objects; see Sections~\ref{sec:undirected} and \ref{sec:directed}.
-Sparsity notion 3 in~\citet{eng2021} therefore states that a probabilistic graphical model on $\cG$ is sparse if the number of edges is much smaller than the number of all possible edges, that is,
+A sparse graph $\mathcal G = (V,E)$, directed or undirected, will induce a distribution that can be explained by lower-dimensional objects; see Sections~\ref{sec:undirected} and \ref{sec:directed} here.
+Accordingly, sparsity notion 3 in~\citet{eng2021} is the requirement that a graphical model on $\cG=(V,E)$ is sparse if the number of edges $|E|$ is much smaller than the number of all possible edges $d(d-1)/2$, that is,

-Methods for sparsity in terms of sub-faces as in~\eqref{sparse2} on the one hand, and in terms of conditional independence as in~\eqref{sparse3} on the other hand, have so far not been considered together.
-In our conditional independence framework for an exponent measure $\Lambda$, we can now establish a link between them.
-More precisely, Corollary~\ref{cor:mass0} gives insight how the topology of the graph $\cG$ underlying an undirected extremal graphical model limits the number of potentially charged sub-faces $\mathcal E_D$.
+Methods for sparsity in terms of concomitance as in~\eqref{sparse2} on the one hand, and in terms of sparse graphs as in~\eqref{sparse3} on the other hand, have so far not been considered together.
+In the present conditional independence framework for an exponent measure $\Lambda$, we can now establish a link between them.
+More precisely, we draw on Corollary~\ref{cor:mass0}, which gives insight how the topology of the graph $\cG$ underlying an undirected extremal graphical model limits the number of potentially charged sub-faces $\mathcal E_D$.
 It implies that $\Lambda(\mathcal E_D) = 0$ for any index set $D$ such that $\cG$ restricted to $D$ is disconnected.
 This gives an \emph{a priori} upper bound on the number of charged sub-faces.

 \begin{corollary} For an exponent measure $\Lambda$ corresponding to an extremal graphical model on the undirected graph $\cG=(V,E)$, an upper bound on the number of sub-faces charged with mass by $\Lambda$ is given by